 A web-based training on the Crisis Risk Assessment Tool was made available to all target CSB staff through the Commonwealth of Virginia's Learning Center (COVLC) on July 1, 2020.
-As of February 28, 2022, a total of 3,431 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
-This is an increase of 204 CSB/BHA personnel trained since the previous report (3,227 staff were trained as of October 2021).
+As of September 21, 2022, a total of 4108 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
+This is an increase of 538 CSB/BHA personnel trained since the previous report.

 Additionally, a related compliance indicator speaks to the requirement of timeliness of training for intake workers and case managers: DBHDS will add a provision to the CSB Performance Contract requiring training on identifying risk of crisis for case managers and intake workers within 6 months of hire; filing reference 7.6.
+Datat for this indicator were reported in the FY22Q3 Supplemental Crisis Report.
+Per language in agreement above, these data will be reported again in the FY23Q2 Supplemental Crisis Report.